METALS-Copper touches one-week high as China cuts rates

 * GRAPHIC-2019 asset returns: tmsnrt.rs/2jvdmXl

-* Primary aluminium production rises in October (Recasts, adds comment, changes dateline from Manila)
+* Primary aluminium production rises in October (Updates with official prices)

 By Pratima Desai